scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

    | 1.0     | zstd-shuffle-bytedelta-split-9 | 3.31         | 0.07               | 11.4               |
    +---------+--------------------------------+--------------+--------------------+--------------------+

-On the other hand, in Table :ref:`predicted-cparams-example`, we can see an example of predicted compression parameter tuning for compression speed and ratio on a different dataset.
+On the other hand, in Table :ref:`predicted-cparams-example`, we can see an example of predicted compression parameter tuned for compression speed and ratio on a different dataset.

-.. table:: BTune prediction of the best compression parameters for compression speed, depending on a balance value.
-It can be seen that LZ4 + Bitshuffle is most predicted category when compression speed is preferred, whereas Zstd + Shuffle + ByteDelta is the most predicted one when the specified balance is towards optimize for the compression ratio. :label:`predicted-cparams-example`
+.. table:: BTune prediction of the best compression parameters for compression speed, depending on a balanced value.
+It can be seen that LZ4 + Bitshuffle is the most predicted category when compression speed is preferred, whereas Zstd + Shuffle + ByteDelta is the most predicted one when the specified balance is leverage towards the compression ratio. :label:`predicted-cparams-example`

    +---------+--------------------------------+--------------+--------------------+--------------------+
    | Balance | Most predicted                 |  Mean cratio | Mean cspeed (GB/s) | Mean dspeed (GB/s) |